Assange may end up at Colorado Supermax jail, UK court told

 Lawyers acting on behalf of the U.S. government have claimed that Assange’s mental state is not as bad as his lawyers say and that he wouldn’t be subjected to improper conditions.

 Clair Dobbin, a lawyer acting on behalf of the U.S. government, said SAMS were only “speculative” and reviewed regularly.
-She also said they have been removed from certain inmates at the Colorado prison.
+She also said they have been removed from some inmates at the Colorado prison.

 Assange’s extradition hearing, which was delayed by the coronavirus pandemic, is due to end this week.